BodneyC/knit-and-go/README.md

 If you wish to edit the AST directly and pass the edited version back to the program, you should pass `--inform ast` along with the input AST file.

-Ast this file is a JSON file, the expected suffix is `.json`.
-However, for a little extra detail I've been using `<name of pattern>.ast.json`.
+As this file is a JSON file, the expected suffix is `.json`.
+However, for a little extra detail I've been using `<name of pattern>.ast.json` but this (and extensions in general) are optional.

 #### States